Virazek/Archipelago/worlds/spyro2/docs/tricks.md

 ### Double Jump to On a Secret Ledge

-With a precise double jump, glide, and hover, it is possible to reach the 'On a Secret Ledge' Orb from the final 'Hunter's Challenge' platform.
+With a precise double jump, glide, and hover, reach the 'On a Secret Ledge' Orb from the final 'Hunter's Challenge' platform.

 ### Out-of-Bounds Glide to Inside Portal Hub Connector